 The production method of Téra Nattō is as mentioned below:

 1) place cooked soybeans on the rice mat in which Koji-bacteria can increase.

-=> Produce soy- Koji
+=> thus we produce soy- Koji

 2) add salt in this soy-Koji and leave it for 3-4 months.

 3) dry these fermented soybeans

-It is said that Nattô was invented in Japan in the 14th century, but many scholars believe that the Japanese had found and used earlier this witchcraft caused by rice straws.
+It is said that Nattō was invented in Japan in the 14th century, but many scholars believe that they had found and used much earlier this witchcraft caused by rice straws.

 The stickiness of Nattō is derived from glutamic acid which consists of the “umami” flavor.